tianshijing/tianshijing/README.md

 I warmly welcome the opportunity for meaningful collaborations, be it in research or competitions.
 Email: juanxitian1031@gmail.com

-Following are some of my favorite repositories that I have contributed to and/or contribute to:
+Following are some of my favorite repositories that I have contributed to: